All drivers share the role of keeping our roads safe. Boost your road safety acumen with these 5 top tips.

 1. Buckle up

-Since the wearing of seat belts was mandated on New Year's Day in Victoria in 1971, it has had the single most dramatic impact on the reduction in fatalities on our roads.
-Not only is the law to wear one, it's plain common sense.
+Since the wearing of seat belts was mandated on New Year's Day in Victoria in 1971, there has been a dramatic reduction in fatalities on our roads.
+Not only is it the law to wear one, it's plain common sense.
 Even if you're just driving a kilometre down the road, before you even start the car, ensure you and your passengers are safely buckled up.

 2. Be aware of driving conditions